 This allows us to accomplish so many more fitness goals and avoid the pattern overload that strikes so many well meaning programs.
 Then you can get to drills like Enrique Ceniceros demonstrates in Shoveling so well!

-Don’t miss the chance to build your dream gym with 30% off our Force, Power, and Core Ultimate Sandbags AND get our DVRT Pelvic Control Course for FREE with coupon code “vday” HERE
+Don’t miss the chance to build your dream gym with 30% off EVERYTHING in at our DVRT Site with coupon code “springsale” HERE

 View this post on Instagram